 19. Do Dolphins Have Hair

-- As dolphins are mammals, and having body hair is the defining characteristic of mammals.
+- As dolphins are mammals, having body hair is the defining characteristic of mammals.

-- So dolphins should have hair on their bodies, which are not observed on their smooth and streamlined body.
+- So dolphins should have hair on their bodies, which is not observed in their smooth and streamlined body.

-- In fact, when dolphins born they have hair on the skin of their upper jaw.
+- When dolphins are born they have hair on the skin of their upper jaw.